• Menu

 Determining Your Well Water Flow Rate On Systems With Pressure Tanks

 If you have a standard well with a pressure tank and pressure switch, you can use the steps below to determine your well’s flow rate in gallons per minute.
 This type of system turns on the well pump at one pressure and off at a higher pressure, usually about a 20 PSI difference.
+Specific equations can be used to calculate flow rates accurately.

 Standard Well with Pressure Tank and Pressure Switch